 The role of a CHRO is to attract and develop talent to the portfolio company while also developing dynamic company leaders.
 Talent management is a specific skill every CHRO must have in order to build successful teams.
 By identify missing skillsets within various departments, a CHRO can recruit the best candidate to fill an empty position.

-In addition to hiring and developing talent, the CHRO is also responsible for:
+In addition to hiring and developing talent, the modern CHRO is also responsible for:

 Talent retention also involves enhancing company culture, which is another responsibility of the CHRO.